Purpose of this Policy

 - Body weight, mass and body fat index to monitor physical response to training and to maintain an appropriate weight for competition.

 - Marketing information including attitudinal and demographic data on individual members to determine membership demographic structure, and program wants and needs.

 - Name, address, phone number, cell phone number, fax number and e-mail address for the purpose of providing insurance coverage, managing insurance claims and conducting insurance investigations.

 Consent is required to be obtained by lawful means from individuals at the time of collection, prior to the use or disclosure of the personal information.
 If the consent to the collection, use or disclosure was not obtained upon receipt of the information, consent will be obtained prior to the use or disclosure of that information.
-Ontario Ringette Association may collect personal information without consent where reasonable to do so and where permitted by law.
+Ringette Ontario may collect personal information without consent where reasonable to do so and where permitted by law.